JaySawant31/DermaVision-AI-classification/README.md

 **Dataset Availability**

-The dataset created specifically for this use is available on request at nitichikhale19@gmail.com or sushilsavant786@gmail.com
+The dataset created specifically for this use is available on request at nitichikhale19@gmail.com or sushilsavant786@gmail.com.
+Make sure to include a short abstract or introduction to the research study/project you are going to perform using this data for us to evaluate the dataset requirement.

+**Repository Contents**

+1. Different Neural-network model fine-tuning codes saved as a Python file (.py) that are ready-to-use with the skin lesion dataset or with any dataset of the user's choice (make changes accordingly in some parts of the code if the dataset is different!)
+2. Augmentation techniques' codes saved as a Python File (.py) also available to generate similar images
+3. Train test split code if in-case your dataset is not segregated between Training and Testing
+4. FID code as a Python file (.py) to calculate similarity between generated images and original images
+5. All the pre-requisites (libraries download) for running the Python codes on your environment in a .txt file